kostya-zero/kostya-zero/README.md

 After 2 months, I have terminated repository and end development of **zScript**.

 At 2021 I was interested of learning another language.
-From 2021 to this time I have Python.
+From 2021 to this time I have learned Python.
 At now, I would like to learn C++ and Java.
 Java firstly, because its more similiar to C# (Microsoft Java, lol).